 — JAKOB NIELSEN, Prioritizing Web Usability

-The keywords that most convert the content and the approach in the user’s first contact with the e-learning to define the visual identity of this e-learning were listed: Time; Cashier; Environment; Consciousness; Consumption; Sustainability; Action, and Reaction.
-The expression Action and Reaction was defined by better representation in this project.
+The keywords that most convert the content and the approach in the user’s first contact with the e-learning to define the visual identity of this e-learning were listed: Time, Cashier; Environment, Consciousness; Consumption, Sustainability; Action, and Reaction.
+The expressions Action and Reaction were defined by better representation in this project.
 To simplify the logo, I included the word “Reaction” using the first two syllables, “RE” highlighted meaning “action,” as well.

 Proposal #1: I create a time tunnel to represent the future.
-Thus I create the proposal using the Souci Sans typography.
+Thus, I created the proposal using the Souci Sans typography.

-Proposal #2: For the second alternative, I used a world map illustration.
+Proposal #2: I used a world map illustration for the second alternative.
 In this alternative, I worked with the Aldo typography.
-The iconographic arrows representing the idea of recycling are simplified in two arrows, which could here be equivalent to action and reaction.
+The iconographic arrows representing the idea of recycling are simplified into two arrows, equivalent to action and reaction.
 The two logo proposals followed the tones of the previously defined colour palette research.

 Proposal #3: The third alternative of the logo was a derivation of the second.
-I used a speech bubble since, in the questions addressed in action and reaction, the user will respond with decisions based on the chosen character's speeches.
+I used a speech bubble since the user will respond with decisions based on the chosen character's speeches in the questions addressed in action and reaction.
 It was also concerned with the visual identity protection margin for good readability when applied to different backgrounds.
 I also used the logo in perspective to remove its rigidity since the characters are also in 2D.

 Among the options generated and based on the analysis of this research, the third option was the one that best suited the students’ reality and was, therefore, the one used in this e-learning.

 As I worked with the environmental theme in the urban context, I sought to reference the representation of a city for the composition of the initial scenario.

 I considered a box an essential item for every move to contextualize the content using an idea to put all the action into something.